ga440102/Teneo-BOT/README.md

   - Multi Accounts With Threads

 ## Requiremnets
+-If you have set up a private Turnstile-Solver, please use setup2.py
 - Make sure you have Python3.9 or higher installed and pip.
 - 2captcha key (optional)